Deface5960/ticblog/content/posts/The first progress update.md

 title = 'The first progress update'
 +++

 Hello again!
 So what's been going on with me lately?
-I'm hoping to give you a good idea and description of what I've been working on lately.
+I'm hoping to give you a good idea and description of what I've been working on.
 Here it goes:

 **The Updates**